North Carolina Homicide Defense Attorney

 In addition to these, your murder defense attorney may work to prove that there was illegally obtained evidence, lack of probable cause, false witness testimony, or an infringement of your constitutional rights to help lessen your homicide charges.

-Call For a Free Initial Case Evaluation
+Call For an Initial Case Evaluation

 A seasoned criminal defense lawyer, like Mr. Wilkie knows what it takes to construct a successful defense that the prosecution simply cannot compete with.
 Every piece of evidence the prosecution intends to use will be looked over and analyzed for mistakes or inconsistencies.
 Your criminal lawyer will work tirelessly to gather all available facts, provide unmatched legal advice, and stop at nothing to achieve the best possible conclusion for your case.